Working Group Member

 NMD4C Working Group(s): Pillar 1: Preclinical Science, Theme 5: Open ScienceEmail Jason

-Dr. Jason Karamchandani is an Associate Professor in the Department of Pathology and is a clinical neuropathologist at The Montreal Neurological Institute and Hospital where he supports adult and pediatric pathology, including neuromuscular pathology.
-His research employs bio-informatic data to identify and to characterize biomarkers relevant to classification and prognosis of brain tumours and neuromuscular disorders.
-His laboratory at the Neuro examines pathologies of both the central nervous system as well as neuromuscular disease.
+Dr. Jason Karamchandani is an Associate Professor in the Departments of Pathology, Neurology & Neuroscience and is a clinical neuropathologist at The Montreal Neurological Institute and Hospital (the Neuro) where he supports adult and pediatric pathology, including neuromuscular pathology.
+He serves as the Scientific Director of the Neuro’s Open Science biobank and patient registry, C-BIG.

 X-Q Chen, C, Deneault, E, Abdian, N, You, Z, Sirois, J, Nicouleau, M et al..
 Generation of patient-derived pluripotent stem cell-lines and CRISPR modified isogenic controls with mutations in the Parkinson's associated GBA gene.
 Stem Cell Res.
 2022.64 102919 PMID:36130446

 Ellezam, B, Leclair, V, Troyanov, Y, Bersali, I, Giannini, M, Hoa, S et al..
 Capillary pathology with prominent basement membrane reduplication is the hallmark histopathological feature of scleromyositis.
 Neuropathol Appl Neurobiol.
-2022. e12840 PMID:35894636
+2022.48 (7)e12840 PMID:35894636